-Maisonneuve considers and publishes non-fiction writing of all kinds (reporting, essays, memoir, humour, reviews, etc.) and visual art (illustration, photography, comics, etc.) To get a sense of the sort of work that we publish, we suggest reading some recent back issues before you submit to us, or take a look at the articles featured on our website.
+Maisonneuve considers and publishes primarily long-form narrative journalism and visual art.
+To get a sense of the sort of work that we publish, we suggest reading some recent back issues before you submit to us, or take a look at the articles featured on our website.
 Specific information on our regular sections are detailed below.

 Unfortunately, due to the volume of submissions received and the capacity of our very small editorial staff, we no longer accept unsolicited submissions of fiction or poetry.
 Maisonneuve does not accept submissions that have been published elsewhere.

-Though we accept both pitches and polished drafts, we strongly prefer well-developed, well-researched pitches.
+Though we may consider drafts, we strongly prefer well-developed, well-researched pitches.
 We do ask that you only submit completed drafts if you are open to working with us on edits.
 If you'd like to get a sense of what we're looking for in a pitch, read Drew Nelles' "How to Write a Magazine Pitch."

-All writing submissions can be submitted by email to lucy[at]maisonneuve[dot]org or nour[at]maisonneuve[dot]org.
+All writing submissions can be submitted by email to nour[at]maisonneuve[dot]org.